 You must pass the written part of the testing to be invited to attend the physical agility test.
+Candidates may attempt the agility course three times on each testing day and may attend up to three testing days each calendar year.
 Certified Virginia Police Officers will begin the competitive process at this step.
 The physical agility (Law Fit Course) must be completed in less than one minute and thirty-six seconds.
 Refer to the Physical Ability Course section for details and further information.